Learn more about me and jf Language Services

 Julia Frenzel

 I already developed a passion for foreign languages and cultures while I was at secondary school, and later went on to make these my profession.
-During my university studies in interpreting and translating I lived in England for two years in order to master the subtleties of the English language.
+During my first course of university studies in interpreting and translating I lived in England for two years in order to master the subtleties of the English language.
+Later on, further studies took me to Iceland for four years and translations from Icelandic became part of my portfolio.

 Qualifications